-Weather Alert: The likelihood of a tropical depression forming south of Cuba is increasing
+Weather Alert: The likelihood of the formation of a tropical depression south of Cuba is increasing

-The likelihood of formation is virtually zero in the next 48 hours, but it increases to 50 percent over the next seven days.
+The likelihood of formation is virtually nil in the next 48 hours, but it rises to 50 percent over the next seven days.

 Zona monitoreada en el suroeste del Mar Caribe © NOAA